mina86/empfindung/README.md

 often referred to as ΔE*.
 (This is also where the package gets its name.
 The ‘E’ stands for German ‘Empfindung’).

-The crate provides CIEDE2000, CIE94 and CIE76 implementations.
+The crate provides CIEDE2000, CIE94, CIE76 and CMC l:c implementations.

 ## Installation